dbt-labs/docs.getdbt.com/website/blog/2022-10-18-how-to-design-metrics.md

 | 2022-10-02 | 5 | nps_tool_2 | developer | team | 9 | promoter |
 | 2022-10-03 | 6 | nps_tool_1 | developer | enterprise | 7 | passive |

 The dbt Internal Analytics team ([long may they reign](https://www.linkedin.com/feed/update/urn:li:activity:6962884130569080833/)) took this data and decided to build the NPS Score metric into our repo so that it could be surfaced to stakeholders in multiple tools.
-This process is where we began to form our opinions on what should live in the modeling layer vs semantic layer.
+This process is where we began to form our opinions on what should live in the modeling layer vs semantic layer - but these are sure to progress as we add in more and more real world use cases.

-### Advanced example - putting everything in the semantic layer
+### Option 1 - putting everything in the semantic layer

 If we wanted to store all the logic inside metric definitions, we could use the following code in the Semantic Layer section to create 6 different metrics that result in the NPS Score metric.
 This would allow end users to retrieve the NPS Score they are interested in a version-controlled, standard way across any of their BI tools of choice.
 Additionally, it allows users to individually slice/dice any of the component metrics by themselves.